jeninh/hackmas-day-11/README.md

 ## 10) Styling

-You may have noticed that everything looks horible and that there's no CSS.
-Well, now it's the time to change that :3

-If you want a starting point for styling, you can use the CSS files in [this folder](https://github.com/ImShyMike/haxmas-day-11/tree/main/haxmas-day-11/src/styles).

-**Before submitting, make sure to customize the home page and the blog's styles to make it your own!**
+**Before submitting, make sure to customize the blog's styling to make it your own!**

+I'll also ask that you make your own blog post, it doesn't need to be anything complex or huge, you can just make a tiny silly post :P

 Need help with Astro?
 Check out the [Astro documentation](https://docs.astro.build)!